AsBuiltReport/AsBuiltReport.Microsoft.AD/README.md

 Install-WindowsFeature GPMC
 ```

-### PowerShell v5.x on if running in Windows 10 Client Machine
+### PowerShell v5.x on if running on Windows 10 Client Machine
 <!-- ********** Add installation for any additional PowerShell module(s) ********** -->
 ```powershell
 install-module AsBuiltReport.Microsoft.AD